hugoledoux/BIGpolygons/README.md

-# Some crazy polygons
+# A few BIG polygons

-A few examples of 'crazy polygons' as found in GIS.
+A few examples of big polygons as found in GIS.
-Crazy here means that they contain several vertices and/or several inner rings (also called holes, or inner boundaries).
+Big here means that they contain several vertices and/or several inner rings (also called holes, or inner boundaries).

 The ones here are all publicly available, and are usually polygons reprensenting land cover.